fabiog1901/cockroachdb-collection/README.md

 Ansible Roles and Playbooks to spin up secure, kerberized, multi-region CockroachDB clusters for demos and workshops.

+A complete example on how to use this Collection is available in this [blog](https://dev.to/cockroachlabs/deploy-cockroachdb-on-the-public-cloud-using-ansible-1ek1).

 ## Setup

 Install the **CockroachDB Collection** at playbook level